talovicnedim/laravel-queue-prefix/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns, please contact the project maintainer(s) at [email address or other contact information].
+If you have any questions or concerns, please contact the project maintainer(s) at [hello@nedimtalovic.dev](mailto:hello@nedimtalovic.dev)

 Thank you for contributing to Laravel Queue Prefix!
 We appreciate your help in making our project better.